 1. Not Getting the House Ready for Sale

-There’s a ton of work to do in getting a home ready for sale, from repairs to careful staging to simply cleaning up.
+Work, work, work… There’s a lot of work that takes place for getting a home ready for sale, from repairs to careful staging to simply cleaning up.
 But if the seller hasn’t even bothered to clean and stage her home, it may well work to your advantage.

-For example, if the seller hasn’t filled holes in walls, done a little repainting, and gotten rid of pet odors, it could mean she isn’t interested in doing what it takes to get top dollar for the home.
+Here is a good example, if the seller hasn’t covered the holes in walls, done a little repainting, and gotten rid of pet odors, it could mean she isn’t interested in doing what it takes to get top dollar for the home.
 Whether from sheer laziness, lack of knowledge, or unwillingness to spend time and/or money, it gives you bargaining power.
-Also, it introduces the opportunity for you to ask about larger problems with the home.
+Remember, it will give you the opportunity ask about larger problems with the home.

 Once these doubts and concerns have been injected into the negotiations, you have more leverage.
 The seller is on the defensive and in a more vulnerable position.